Bujdosó

 Bujdosó, commonly known in English as The Fugitive or Song of Exile, is an early vocal composition by Hungarian composer György Ligeti.
 It was finished in 1946 and is strongly influenced by Béla Bartók.

 Composition

 This composition was written in 1946.
-At that time, Ligeti was living in Hungary and was very interested in Hungarian folk music, as other Hungarian composers such as Béla Bartók.
-As most of Ligeti's juvenilia, this piece never received a formal premiere, but it has been recorded together with other early vocal compositions.
+At that time, Ligeti was living in Hungary and was very interested in Hungarian folk music, like other Hungarian composers such as Béla Bartók.
+Like most of Ligeti's juvenilia, this piece never received a formal premiere, but it has been recorded together with other early vocal compositions.
 It was later published by Schott Music in 1999.

 Analysis

 This work takes approximately two minutes to perform.
 It is scored for a mixed choir which should consist of sopranos, altos, and baritones.
 The text is extracted from a Hungarian traditional poem, which is as follows: